consolidation/robo/README.md

 }
 ```

-[This and other example tasks](https://github.com/Codeception/Codeception/blob/2.0-dev/RoboFile.php). can be found in Codeception repo
+[This and other example tasks](https://github.com/Codeception/Codeception/blob/2.0-dev/RoboFile.php) can be found in Codeception repo.

 ### Example: Publishing New Release of Robo